-- Robots must be fully autonomous (NO Bluetooth control or other remote devices allowed) - Teams can only use the required equipment and programming languages (see page one) - Teams are free to build whatever device they need to complete the missions - Teams are free to use whatever programming language features they need to complete the missions - Teams cannot physically touch / alter robotics path once the mission has started.
-Once the robot is touched it must be brought back to the starting base and a small point deduction will be assessed by the judge the mission can be started over again or terminated once terminated, the attempt is over and that mission is considered complete / cannot attempt the mission again - The robot must fit completely within the starting base (exception will be given to the wires) Dimensions of the start box is W=12" H=12.2" - Wires cannot be used to complete the mission - The robot can touch the side boards and use the side boards to complete the missions - On returning to base, time stops once the robot crosses into the base teams can touch the robot once this happens - If you want to abort the mission and start over, a deduction of 20 points will be assessed by the judge (running time continues until the team has completed the mission) - Coaches / mentors are not permitted to assist their teams in completing any aspect of the missions - When the robot is in the ALPHA BASE or BETA BASE, altering the device is permitted (i.e. changing programs or adding and removing attachments) - No touching the judging table once a mission has been started - Teams can start at any base and mission they want except for extension missions.
-An extension mission can only be started once all missions from that base are successfully completed / assessed by the judge
+- Robots must be fully autonomous (NO Bluetooth/wifi control or other remote devices allowed) - Teams can only use the required equipment and programming languages (see section above) - Teams are free to build whatever robotics device they need to complete the missions - Teams are free to use whatever programming features they need to complete the missions - Teams cannot physically touch / alter robotics path once the mission has started.
+Once the robot is touched it must be brought back to the starting base and a small point deduction will be assessed by the judge the mission can be started over again or terminated once terminated, the attempt is over and that mission is considered complete / cannot attempt the mission again - The robot must fit completely within the starting base (exception will be given to the wires) Dimensions of the two starting bases will be W=12" H=12" - Wires cannot be used to complete the mission - The robot can touch the side boards and use the side boards to complete the missions - On returning to base, time stops once the robot's main axle crosses into the base teams can touch the robot once this happens (at the judge's discretion) - If you want to abort the mission and start over, a deduction of 10 points will be assessed by the judge (running time continues until the team has completed the mission) - Coaches / mentors are not permitted to assist their teams in completing any aspect of the missions - When the robot is in the ALPHA BASE or BETA BASE, altering the device is permitted (i.e. changing programs or adding and removing attachments) - No touching the judging table once a mission has been started - Teams must allow other teams to test and train on the testing tables and take turns.
+This includes waiting patiently to be judged.